-Macedonia: HPP Boskov Most suspected of breaching Council of Europe nature protection convention8.
-December 2014. / SEE Energy News
+Macedonia: HPP Boskov Most suspected of breaching Council of Europe nature protection convention, SEE Energy News

 The Standing Committee of the Bern Convention, a binding international legal instrument in the field of nature conservation for signatory countries, announced today that it will open a case file to address the complaint made by Eko-svest about the planned hydropower plants in Mavrovo national park.